 \textbf{Transformers.} We consider standard Transformer architectures, including both language Transformers and Vision Transformers as special cases, and covering both pre-norm and post-norm variants.
 Let $z^{(0)}(x)$ denote the token representations produced by the embedding stem (e.g., token embedding in language models, or patch projection in vision models).
 A Transformer block contains two \emph{sequential} residual updates: a self-attention branch followed by a position-wise feedforward branch.
 For concreteness, we write the update in the pre-norm form:

 where $\mathrm{LN}$ is layer normalization, $\mathrm{Attn}$ denotes multi-head self-attention, and $\mathrm{FFN}$ denotes the feedforward subnetwork.
 The post-norm variant is obtained by moving $\mathrm{LN}$ after each residual addition.
-Accordingly, in our depth convention each Transformer block contributes two depth units, one for the attention residual update and one for the FFN residual update.
+Accordingly, each Transformer block contributes two depth units, one for the attention residual update and one for the FFN residual update.
 If a Transformer has $D$ blocks and fixed stem/head components, then $L_{\rm tr}=2D+O(1)$.
 In our experiments we use a consistent counting convention for the $O(1)$ stem/head units; changing this constant-level convention only changes finite-depth offsets and does not affect the leading exponent.

 We initialize linear projections in patch embedding, the attention projections, and MLP layers using fan-in initialization.
 Positional embeddings and the class token are initialized with a small-variance truncated normal distribution, and LayerNorm parameters use unit scale and zero bias.